pantherdb/pango/README.md

 ### 4. Site (Angular Front-End)

-An Angular-based front-end provides a user-friendly interface to interact with the data through web requests to the API.
+A modern web application built with React, TypeScript, and Vite provides a user-friendly interface to interact with the data through web requests to the API.

 **Development Setup:**
 - Node.js environment setup.
-- Angular CLI for project management.

-Front-end development guidelines and setup instructions are detailed at [Site README](site-angular).
+Front-end development guidelines and setup instructions are detailed at [Site's README](site-react).

 ## Getting Started

 To begin using this pipeline, ensure all prerequisites are installed.
 Then, clone this repository and follow the setup instructions in each component's detailed documentation:

 ```bash